- Country or region

 - Trade policy

 Trade relations between the EU and Mexico are governed by the trade pillar of the EU-Mexico Economic Partnership, Political Coordination and Cooperation Agreement (also referred to as the 'Global Agreement').
-By 2023, bilateral trade had more than quadrupled in the 20 years since the Global Agreement entered into force.
+Bilateral trade more than quadrupled in the first 20 years of the Global Agreement.

 In 2016, the EU and Mexico decided to modernise the EU-Mexico Global Agreement in a comprehensive and ambitious manner.
-The two sides reached an ‘agreement in principle’ on the trade part of the modernised EU-Mexico Global Agreement in April 2018.
-They concluded the final technical details on public procurement in April 2020.
-The EU-Mexico Agreement is undergoing the necessary internal procedures on both sides.
+The two sides reached an ‘agreement in principle’ on the trade part in April 2018.
+The final technical details on public procurement were concluded in April 2020.

 Trade picture